KirlosYousef/KirlosYousef/README.md

 <a href="https://www.kirlosyousef.com"><img align="right" alt="Github" src="https://user-images.githubusercontent.com/48678280/88862734-4903af80-d201-11ea-968b-9c939d88a37c.gif"
                                                   width="35%"/></a>

-- Quality-oriented recent Computer science graduate.
-The university chose me to be database systems teaching assistant.
-I developed several iOS apps using Swift and published one on the AppStore.
-I have a wide range of knowledge of different technologies, with excellent problem-solving skills.
-I am always eager to learn more whenever it is related to tech.
+- Quality-oriented computer science graduate.
+I am currently working at one of the most European fast-growing startup companies, Iomob, which decentralizes mobility and leads the revolution of the internet of mobility in smart and sustainable cities.
+I developed several iOS apps using Swift and published one on AppStore.
+I have a wide range of knowledge of different technologies, with excellent problem-solving skills, and the university chose me to be database systems teaching assistant.

 - 🧑‍💻 Project to be proud of: [RaceMe!-iOS App](https://github.com/KirlosYousef/RaceMe-IOS)